-Laber Mountain to the Schartenkopf and back to Oberammergau is a circuit hike which offers incredible views over the Ammergau Alps and a little rock climbing adventure…if you’re up for it!
+Laber Mountain to the Schartenkopf and back to Oberammergau is a circuit hike that offers incredible views over the Ammergau Alps and a little rock climbing adventure…if you’re up for it!

 On the sign, shown in the photo of the left, you’ll notice that pointing to the right it says Labersteig über Schartenkopf and nur für Geübte, meaning only for the experienced.
 That’s the way we went.
 It’s flat for the first part which is deceiving as you find yourself puffing your chest out with pride going Look at me!
 It’s for experienced hikers and I’m having no problems at all!